py-plato/plato/docs/getting-started.rst

      'first_name': 'Denise',
      'last_name': 'Wright'}

-If you sample the same *formclass* multiple times, you will get different values each time.
+If you sample the same `.formclass` multiple times, you will get different values each time.
 This allows to generate larger datasets easily.
 However,